sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Spring Boot JUnit with Mockito.md

  Inject mock takes a mock object and inserts into another object just like autowiring.

 ### Mock vs Spy.
-Spy is a wrapper around actual instance and tracks the activity on instance while mock is barebone mocked instance created for the class.
-Use spy when you want to track activity on object it works on actuall object, use mock when you just want barebone object of the class.
+Spy is a wrapper around actual instance and tracks the activity on instance while mock is bare-bone mocked instance created for the class.
+Use spy when you want to track activity on object it works on actually object, use mock when you just want bare-bone object of the class.
 EmployeeDao employeeDao = mock(EmployeeDao.class); // create a mocked object of the class EmployeeDao employeeDao = spy(new EmployeeDao()));  //creates new actual object and wraps a spy

 ### ArgumentMatcher
 You might have seen *anyInt(), anyString()* passed in argument of method when using 'when' or doReturn feature of mockito.
-These are ArgumentMatcher, you dont need to pass actual values but can match with a argument type or so.
-For custome class you can use *any(CustomClass.class)*.
+These are ArgumentMatcher, you don't need to pass actual values but can match with a argument type or so.
+For custom class you can use *any(CustomClass.class)*.
 There is option to create customer matcher as well.
 {% highlight Java %}
 public class CustomMatcher implements ArgumentMatcher<CustomClass> {
     private CustomClass customClass;
     // constructors
     @Override
     public boolean matches(customClass customClass) {
-        // do something and retun if matches.
+        // do something and return if matches.
     }
 }
 {% endhighlight  %}